This article was scientifically fact-checked by Human Sexuality expert Dr. Laurie Mintz.

 Equipped for Pleasure

-This is a shame, because they truly are beautiful in their complexity..
-While we often use ‘vagina’ to refer to all of it, we are ignoring the intricacies of its many wonderful parts.
+This is a shame, because our genitals are beautiful.
+While we often use ‘vagina’ to refer to our entire genital anatomy, by doing so we are ignoring (some even say linguistically erasing) some of our most erotic parts.
 Technically, the vagina is just the canal on the inside, while the outer part is the vulva.
-(Though we aren’t putting down the vagina, we are fans of G-spot stimulation and especially of G-spot sculpted vibrators!)

-The vulva is made up of the clitoral hood at the top, which may totally or partially cover the clitoris (which is homologous to the penis―they both start out the same as a fetus, hence why it’s so densely packed with nerve endings) and the labia majora and minora, respectively.
-The labia majora are on the outside, and the labia minora are the inner lips, but despite their Latin name, the inner lips can be bigger than the labia majora and can be visible from outside.
+The vulva is made up of the vaginal opening, the clitoral hood, the clitoral glans, and the inner and outer lips.
+Both the clitoris (including the hood and the glans) and the inner lips are made of the same tissue as the penis.
+Both start out the same in a fetus, and all are densely packed with nerve endings.
+Also important, while the outer lips are on the outside, , the inner lips can be bigger than the labia majora and can be visible from outside.

 Methods of Stimulation

-While we will discuss different methods in detail, one of the most important parts of masturbation that so often gets neglected is the use of lubricant.
-Unlike saliva or lotion, a good water-based personal lubricant is specifically designed for use with your body and sex toys, and it makes sure you become aroused faster and avoid discomfort.
+While we discuss different methods of masturbation below, one of the most important parts of masturbation that so often gets neglected is the use of lubricant.
+Unlike saliva or lotion, a good water-based personal lubricant is specifically designed for use with your body and sex toys, and it is helpful in getting you aroused and avoiding discomfort.

 The Ultimate Female Masturbation Guide